 Open Space & Forestry

 The Open Space & Forestry Division maintains grounds around public buildings, developed greenways, wetlands, and undeveloped natural areas and vegetation management of 62 water quality facilities.
-The City Forestry operation is responsible for maintenance of the city’s urban forest.
+The City Forestry operation is responsible for the maintenance of the city’s urban forest.

 Trees in the parks, on the sidewalks, and in the medians are all cared for by the Brighton Parks and Recreation Forestry Division.
-With a large inventory of street and park trees the Forestry Division always has a busy day.
+With a large inventory of street and park trees, the Forestry Division always has a busy day.
 Like any living and growing thing, trees require water, air, sunlight, and a little TLC.

 Tree Care Licensing